 Another interesting sequence of movies can be found here.
 These show the time-development of what are called Ward Solitons.

 Most Exhibits of the Pascal version of 3D-XplorMath have associated to them a so-called "About This Object" PDF file that explains the mathematics behind the pictures.
-We have collected these files here for reading and/or downloading as a single inter-linked pdf file.
+We have collected these files in a hypertext Collected_ATOs for reading and/or downloading as a single inter-linked pdf file.

 Acknowledgements: The group in charge of the 3D-XplorMath software development project and the related Virtual Mathematics Museum website project is the 3DXM Consortium, an international volunteer group of mathematicians.
 The Consortium gratefully acknowledges support for these projects by The National Science Foundation (DUE Award #0514781), and thanks the Mathematics Department of The University of California at Irvine, for hosting the 3D-XplorMath and Virtual Mathematical Museum websites.